Terry Gordy: Death and legacy

-Gordy was found dead by his girlfriend at his home in Soddy-Daisy, Tennessee on July 16, 2001, after suffering a heart attack caused by a blood clot.
+Gordy was found dead in his home in Soddy-Daisy, Tennessee on July 16, 2001, after suffering a heart attack caused by a blood clot.
 He was 40 years old.

 Following his death, the Terry Gordy Memorial Show was held in his honor on August 11 in Birmingham, Alabama.
 Various wrestlers including Fabulous Freebirds cohort Michael Hayes and former tag team partner Stan Hansen praised Gordy for being one of the best workers they ever worked with.
 In 2014, he was posthumously inducted into the Southern Wrestling Hall of Fame.
-A year later, he was also posthumously inducted into the Professional Wrestling Hall of Fame and Museum.
-On April 2, 2016, Gordy was posthumously inducted by his son into the WWE Hall of Fame as part of the Fabulous Freebirds.
+A year later, he was posthumously inducted into the Professional Wrestling Hall of Fame and Museum.
+On April 2, 2016, Gordy was posthumously inducted into the WWE Hall of Fame by his son as part of the Fabulous Freebirds.